istore221/cs-final-project-flash/README.md

 2. Create a folder in your tomcat `webapps` folder and copy the content of the zip file into your folder .

 ## Run
 Enter the local URL of the project.
-There're two .jsp pages included namely index.jsp and result.jsp, you should use the index.jsp and the result.jsp is used to receive ajax requests to do certain jobs.
+There're two .jsp pages included namely index.jsp and result.jsp, you should use the index.jsp, and the result.jsp is used to receive ajax requests to do certain jobs.
 - First you need to upload a .tsv (Tab Separated Value) file.
 - Click on the `Choose File` button and select your .tsv file (this repositary already have an example file in the Data folder).
 - Upload the selected file by specifying the number of preferrences a student must have.